jmschrei/pomegranate/README.md

 # Probability Distributions

-pomegranate has an extensible library of univariate distributions and kernel densities along with a multivariate distribution natively built in.
-Here are a few examples:
+There have been many times when I've had to simply calculate the probability of some data points given a distribution, or had to fit a distribution to some given data. pomegranate offers a simple solution, which is an extensible library of univariate distributions and kernel densities, and a multivariate distribution natively built in.

 ```
 from pomegranate import *